-Music is a huge part of our school life and is taught by a specialist teacher as a class subject to every child from Nursery to the end of Primary School.
+Music is a huge part of our school life and is taught by a specialist teacher as a class subject to every child from Nursery.
 Through musical activities the children develop their confidence to express their creativity, empathy and personality.
 Classroom activities focus on performing, listening and learning about the key elements of music.

 All the children are encouraged to explore and expand their abilities in the vocal, rhythmic and instrumental areas and to learn to express and develop their ideas using music much as they do drawing or movement.